Aaditri-Informatics/AI-Framework/00-rules.md

 - **Action**: Continue with solution development autonomously
 - **Reasoning Required**: Clear rationale with key logical steps
 - **Collaboration Style**: Show work but proceed without waiting for approval
-- **Example**: "I'm 92% confident because the problem is clearly defined (user authentication), the solution is proven (OAuth 2.0), and implementation is straightforward (existing libraries available)."
+- **Example**: "I'm 92% confident because the problem is clearly defined (user authentication), the solution is proven (OAuth 2.0), and OAuth perfectly fits the authentication problem requirements."

 ### 76-89% Confidence: Seek Clarity First
 - **Action**: Request validation before proceeding with implementation
 - **Reasoning Required**: Detailed approach with alternatives considered
 - **Collaboration Style**: Present approach and wait for human validation
-- **Example**: "I'm 80% confident - I understand the integration requirements, but there are multiple valid approaches (REST vs GraphQL).
+- **Example**: "I'm 80% confident - I understand the integration requirements and both REST and GraphQL could work, but I'm uncertain which approach better fits your specific use case.
 Which direction should we take?"

 ### ≤75% Confidence: Human Collaboration Required
 - **Action**: Stop and request human guidance immediately
 - **Reasoning Required**: Full logical pathway with uncertainties highlighted
 - **Collaboration Style**: Express uncertainty and present options for human decision
-- **Example**: "I'm 65% confident because the requirements seem unclear about scalability needs, and I'm uncertain whether to optimize for speed or memory usage."
+- **Example**: "I'm 65% confident because the requirements seem unclear about scalability needs, and I'm uncertain whether my proposed solution adequately addresses your performance concerns."

 ### Special Triggers (Regardless of Confidence)
 - **Significant Impact:** "⚠️ This affects [areas].
 Confirm proceed?"